aptech/docs/docs/CR-prodc.rst

 ----------------
 .. function:: prodc(x)

-    :param x:
+    :param x: dat
     :type x: NxK matrix

-    :returns: y (*Kx1 matrix*) containing the products of all elements in each column of x.
+    :returns: y (*Kx1 matrix*) containing the products of all elements in each column of *x*.

 Remarks
 -------

 To find the products of the elements in each row of a matrix, transpose before applying prodc.
-If x is complex, use the bookkeeping transpose (.').
+If *x* is complex, use the bookkeeping transpose (``.'``).

-To find the products of all of the elements in a matrix, use the vecr function before applying prodc.
+To find the products of all of the elements in a matrix, use the :func:`vecr` function before applying :func:`prodc`.

 Examples